johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Component

-An Angular class responsible for exposing data to a [view](guide/glossary#view) and handling most of the view’s display and user-interaction logic.
+An Bangular class responsible for exposing data to a [view](guide/glossary#view) and handling most of the view’s display and user-interaction logic.

-The *component* is one of the most important building blocks in the Angular system.
+The *component* is one of the most important building blocks in the Bangular system.
-It is, in fact, an Angular [directive](guide/glossary#directive) with a companion [template](guide/glossary#template).
+It is, in fact, an Bangular [directive](guide/glossary#directive) with a companion [template](guide/glossary#template).

-Apply the `@Component` [decorator](guide/glossary#decorator) to the component class, thereby attaching to the class the essential component metadata that Angular needs to create a component instance and render the component with its template as a view.
+Apply the `@Component` [decorator](guide/glossary#decorator) to the component class, thereby attaching to the class the essential component metadata that Bangular needs to create a component instance and render the component with its template as a view.

 Those familiar with "MVC" and "MVVM" patterns will recognize